-Wharton PhD candidate Marco Grotteria, co-authored a paper that was regarded as an “Outstanding Paper” by the Jacobs Levy center.
-This was part of of the working paper series, and Marco along with his colleagues received $5000 as a reward.
+Wharton PhD candidate Marco Grotteria, co-authored a paper that was regarded as an “Outstanding Paper” by the Jacobs Levy Center.
+This was part of the working paper series, and Marco along with his colleagues received $5000 as a reward.
 Click to see the Jacobs Levy Center Research Prizes

 This year, Sebastien Plant, a sixth-year Wharton PhD student in the Finance Department, was one of the top finalists for the BlackRock Award.
 The BlackRock Applied Research Award recognizes the top five job market papers submitted by PhD candidates on a practical topic pertaining to financial markets, economics, investment management, or risk management.